M State campus stores

-1. Online, you can access the list from the Class Schedules site found on M State's homepage.
+1. Online, you can access the list from the Class Schedules page.
 Locate the course you are taking, and click on it.
 At the bottom of the page will be the current list of items that are required, optional or recommended for the course.

 In an effort to encourage student persistence and success, the M State bookstores allow enrolled students to charge all of their textbooks and school supplies during the open charge period.
 There are no dollar limits or prior financial aid requirements.
 Students will be able to charge apparel only if it is a requirement of their program.

 Our goal is to help support student success by allowing our students to have their materials on the first day of their courses.

 Items can be purchased at any time if you are paying with cash, check or credit card.
 If you would like to charge to your student account, the charge period begins three weeks before the semester starts and ends the first week of class.
 For summer semester charge periods or other important dates, visit M State's Business Services website.